leigh2/coherent_residual_mapper/README.md

 ### The problem

-v20120320_00503_st_refs.hdf5 is an HDF5 archive containing instantaneous and average magnitudes (m and <m> respectively hereafter) of a number of well measured reference stars for the VIRCAM observation v20120320_00503_st.
-A map of median m-<m> inside spatial bins of each of the 16 VIRCAM detectors is shown below.
+v20120320_00503_st_refs.hdf5 is an HDF5 archive containing instantaneous and average magnitudes of a number of well measured reference stars for the VIRCAM observation v20120320_00503_st.
+A map of median residual (i.e. instantaneous minus average magnitude) inside spatial bins of each of the 16 VIRCAM detectors is shown below.

 ![Original residual map](/figs/original.png)